MRC-CBU/COGNESTIC/05_fMRI/README.md

 Includes:

-- code-examples (bash and Python)
+- code-examples (bash and Python scripts)
-- pre-run Jupyter notebooks
+- pre-run Jupyter notebooks as HTML files
 - Jupyter notebooks intended to be run during the workshop

 Data files are provided separately and only to workshop attendees.